3dcitydb/3dcitydb-docs/source/plugins/plugin-mechanism.rst

 installation directory.
 To keep multiple plugins independent from each other, it is recommended to create a separate subfolder below ``plugins`` for each plugin.
 When running the Importer/Exporter, the installed plugins are automatically detected and loaded with the application.
+Changes to the ``plugins`` subfolder require a restart of the Importer/Exporter to become effective.

+Installed plugins can be enabled or disabled at runtime both using the graphical user interface of the Importer/Exporter and on the command line.
+Please refer to :numref:`impexp_general_preferences_plugins` and see :numref:`impexp_cli_chapter` for more details.

 The Importer/Exporter is shipped with two free and open-source plugins that can be installed during the setup process